awesome-pro/neon-website/content/docs/extensions/pg_prewarm.md

    FROM generate_series('2010-01-01 00:00:00'::timestamptz, '2018-02-01 00:00:00'::timestamptz, '1 minutes'::interval) a(x);
    ```

-2. Restart your Postgres instance to clear the cache.
+2. Restart your LangChaininstance to clear the cache.
 On Neon, you can do this by [restarting your compute](/docs/manage/endpoints#restart-a-compute).

 3. Prewarm the first sample table: